 Rise of the Robots was initially built with Amiga computers in mind, with higher resolution assets being used for an IBM PC compatible version, released around the same time.
 All console ports stem from these two versions of the game.
 A side effect of its home computing roots is that Rise of the Robots targeted joysticks with only one button, leading to a drastically reduced moveset compared to contemporary fighting games of its day.

 Though the game emphasised the inclusion of a soundtrack by former Queen guitarist Brian May, only one song of his made it to the final release: The Dark, used as the title theme, though some versions also include the song Resurrection for cutscenes.
 Both songs were released as part of May's 1992 solo album Back to the Light.
 The rest of the game's music was composed by Richard Joseph.

-A Sega Mega-CD port was planned to be released by JVC in the US (once dated for January 1995), but was cancelled for unknown reasons.
+A Sega Mega-CD port was planned to be released in October 1994 in Europe, and by JVC in the US for January 1995, but was cancelled for unknown reasons.
 A promotional video advertising the the version was distributed, featuring "work in progress" footage from the game (although said footage originated from the DOS version) and a VRC rating of GA.
 Interestingly the Mega Drive version's credits note that Antonio Argentieri programmed both the Mega Drive and Mega-CD ports.